montagejs/collections/README.md

 method of the same name.
 So, `Object.has` can be used to check whether a key exists on an object, or in any collection that implements `has`.
 This permits the `Object` interface to be agnostic of the input type.

+`Array.from` creates an array from any iterable.

+`Array.unzip` transposes a collection of arrays, so rows become columns.

+`Array.empty` is an empty array, frozen if possible.
+Do not modify it.

+`Object.from` creates an object from any map or collection.
+For arrays and array-like collections, uses the index for the key.

 `Object.empty` is an empty object literal.